DanCardin/sauce/doc/plans.md

 ## Planned Work

-- Multiline newline escaping (test to verify it works, without breaking the normal ssl thingy)

 - `sauce config color=false` color setting, to be composed on top of the existing color choosing options